WHO declared it the health epidemic of the 21st century.

 Mindfulness helps us to anchor our attention on the present moment.
 It’s amazing how much time we spend ruminating about the past or projecting into the future.
 Both of which, can cause stress.

-Mindfulness, therefore is about paying attention to the present moment on purpose and without judgement.
+Mindfulness, therefore is about paying attention to the present moment on purpose and without judgment.

 For the skeptics among you, mindfulness can help us deal with a mind that’s constantly worrying about stressful things, or’ mind wandering’.